flipstone/jasmine-phantom/README.markdown

 and run `bundle install`.

-Then run `bundle exec rake jasmine` and check `http://localhost:8888/` to make sure you jasmine specs are passing.
+Then run `bundle exec rake jasmine` and check `http://localhost:8888/` to make sure your jasmine specs are passing.

 Download and install the appropriate [PhantomJS](http://code.google.com/p/phantomjs/downloads/list) for your platform.
 Make sure to add the directory with the `phantomjs` executable to your `PATH`.